Air of Authority - A History of RAF Organisation

 This was formed on 1 April 1922 at Weyhill, near Andover within Inland Area, to provide staff training to selected officers, usually of Flight Lieutenant or Squadron Leader rank to enable them to undertake staff officer duties at the Air ministry or Command/Group HQs.
 It was closed the day that war was declared, 3 September 1939 but in November, shortened courses were started again, however the College was placed under Care and Maintenance on 28 May 1940.

-The Staff College re-opened at Bulstrode Park, Gerrard's Cross under the control of No 27 Group in 10 October 1941.
-On 23 July 1945 the Staff College relocated to Bracknell but a smaller Staff College was retained at Bulstrode Park for the training of allied and foreign staff officers, this unit returning to Andover on 3 February 1948.
+On 23 July 1945 the Staff College relocated to Bracknell but a smaller Staff College was retained at Bulstrode Park for the training of allied and foreign staff officers, this unit became a separate unit on 7 February 1946 and returned to Andover on 3 February 1948, transferred from Technical Training to Maintenance Command at the same time.
 It was transferred to No 62 Group on 8 February 1950 and then raised to Group status within Training Command on 1 June 1968, eventually being absorbed into the RAF Staff College, Bracknell in 1970

 Listings of officers serving in this establishment (1920-1939) are available in the Members' Area